mikehaertel/unixpc-gcc/README.md

 what they're supposed to.

-In order to support GNU-style static constructors and destructors, this port bundles its own version of the C library runtime startup crt0.o, which includes homebrew implementations of atexit() and exit().
+In order to support GNU-style static constructors and destructors, this port provides its own implementations of the C library functions `atexit()`, `exit()`, and `_exit()`, and installs these in its private copy of libc.a.

-This isn't implemented yet for the other versions of C library startup (profiling and shared library variants of C start up).
-The profiling version should be fairly straightforward, but a shared library version may require replacing the shared library itself.
+These new functions aren't implemented yet for the profiling version of the C library, nor for the shared library /lib/shlib.
+So currently this cross compiler only creates statically linked, non-profiled programs.

 # Future plans (maybe)

-* add support for profiling C library startup
+* add atexit() support to the profiling C library

-* add support for the Unix PC's shared library
+* add atexit() support for the Unix PC's shared library /lib/shlib (this will require installation of a new /lib/shlib on the 3b1)

 * cross-compile the compiler itself for a Unix PC native version of GCC (this might require moving to an even older version of GCC to fit the